How Do I Clean Up, Transform, and Load Data into Power BI?

 To remove unnecessary columns during the data shaping process, follow these steps:

-1. It is ideal to remove columns as early as possible in the process, even at the data extraction stage.
 For example, in SQL, you can use a column list in the SELECT statement to limit the extracted data to only needed columns when working with relational databases.

-2. Removing columns early is especially important when you have proven relationships between tables.
 Removing unnecessary columns allows you to focus on the essential data and improves the overall performance of your Power BI Desktop datasets and reports.

 3. Examine each column and determine if the data it contains is truly needed.
 If a column doesn't contribute to your reports, it adds no value to your data model and should be removed.
-You can always add the column back later if requirements change.

 4. To remove columns, you can use either of the following methods:

-- Select the columns you want to remove, then go to the Home tab and choose "Remove Columns."
+- Select the columns you want to remove, then go to the Home tab and choose "Remove Columns".

 • Unpivoting and Pivoting Columns